nakabonne/gotmp/README.md

 ## Usage

-Running gotmp creates a temporary directory and opens up main.go in `$EDITOR`.
+To run gotmp execute:

 ```
 gotmp
 ```

-It creates the following files underneath a temporary directory to be removed after work:
+Running gotmp creates a temporary directory to be removed after work and opens up main.go in `$EDITOR`.
+It creates the following files:

 ```
 .